Serfas Thunderbolt (UTL-6) Taillight gives you style and safety in one high-powered and affordable package.

 Being seen on your bike at night never looked so good with Serfas' Thunderbolt (UTL-6) Taillight.
 This USB rechargeable gem comes with 35 lumens of firepower while giving riders' several different rear facing mounting options.

 The 30 micro-LED strip will let your presence be known to cars and bikes alike.
-And with 7 different color options, your bike will definitely find its match.
+With 8 different color options, your bike will definitely find its match.

 Charge up, light up and get riding safely with the Thunderbolt.